 IT’S A BIG, WIDE ACCESSIBLE WORLD – GO EXPLORE AND ENJOY!

-Did you ever have a client not book a trip because they were worried about a bad knee or other mobility impairment?
-Have you had a client not take a family member along on a trip because of a fear that person would need oxygen mid-trip?
+Did you ever not book a trip because you were worried about a bad knee or other mobility impairment?
+Have you avoided cruises and family events that require oxygen for fear you’ll need oxygen mid-trip?
 If this happened to you, it doesn’t have to be this way.
-Today’s world is more accessible than ever, and for anyone with special requirements for traveling, there’s a world of information and help waiting for them.
+Today’s world is more accessible than ever, and for anyone with special requirements for traveling, there’s a world of information and help waiting for you.

-Take the time to evaluate the logistics of the trip in relationship to their ability to keep pace.
-What modes of transportation will your client be using?
+Take the time to evaluate the logistics of the trip in relationship to your ability to keep pace.
+What modes of transportation will you be using?
 Airplane, car, train, ship, transit vans for ground transfers?
-Make sure you don’t miss any leg of their trip.
+Make a list, referring to relevant brochures, your trip organizer or travel agent to make sure you don’t miss anything.
 Read More.

 CRUISE LINE SPOTLIGHT: MSC CRUISES